 In this course you will learn how to integrate these spatial aspects into the development of circular strategies.
-Devising circular regions and cities is a complex collaborative process and requires multi-stakeholder cooperation as well a horizontal and vertical integration of policy.
-You will be introduced to theories, methods and tools that allow you to bridge the disciplinary silos and become a key player in the circular economy planning and policy making of your cities and regions.
+Devising circular regions and cities is a complex collaborative process and requires multi-stakeholder cooperation as well as a horizontal and vertical integration of policy.
+You will be introduced to theories, methods, and tools that allow you to bridge the disciplinary silos and become a key player in the circular economy planning and policy-making of your cities and regions.

 TU Delft's Circular Built Environment Hub has designed and developed this course, working with leading industry and research partners, to achieve a higher level of applicability and relevance.
 This course builds upon the work that was developed in two large international EU funded research projects.
 REPAiR – resource management in peri-urban areas and CINDERELA where we are collaborating with ten metropolitan regions across Europe.

 This course is very much hands on.
 We encourage learners to use their own city-regions as test cases.
 But if you are not confident or lack data from your region, we have prepared a Dutch case (serving also as a reference case) so that you can still apply the skills you’ve acquired in practice immediately.